 I’m definitely not the first to write publicly about Nazi t-shirts designed to hide in plain sight.

-Not too long ago a descendant of Nazis literally sent me a Mel Magazine article detailing Neo-Nazi apparel and asked me if there was anything I would like for Christmas:
+Recently a man proud to be a descendant of Nazis sent me the following Mel Magazine article detailing Neo-Nazi apparel and provocatively asked if there was anything I would like him to send me for Christmas:

 At a cursory glance, the T-shirt looks like an ad for Sea World.
 An orca, triumphantly jutting out of the sea, splashes water above the words “Antarktis-Expedition.”
 It takes just a second longer to notice the bold text hovering above the orca: “Save the White Continent.”
 The shirt was created by the German label Thor Steinar, one of a few clothing brands that cater to neo-Nazis.
 Like Ansgar Aryan and Erik and Sons, Thor Steinar uses coded references to obscure events in Nazi history, veiled threats and playful imagery to flout German hate-speech laws, which forbid explicit references to the Third Reich.